DantSu/ESCPOS-ThermalPrinter-Android/README.md

 Get a list of bluetooth printers.
 - **return** `BluetoothConnection[]`

+⚠️ If the arrray returned by `getList()` does not contain you printer or if `selectFirstPaired()` does not return your printer.
+Read this issue : https://github.com/DantSu/ESCPOS-ThermalPrinter-Android/issues/80#issuecomment-729759832

 ### Class : `com.dantsu.escposprinter.connection.tcp.TcpConnection`

 #### Constructor : `TcpConnection(String address, int port[, int timeout])`